 A lot of startups are facing a conundrum today when it comes to securing funding and raising capital: how can they start building a startup when they don’t fit perfectly into a single vertical?
-It can create some friction when pitching to investors and convincing them that your company is worth their investment.
+It can create some friction when pitching to investors and convincing them that your company and business plans are worth their investment.

-For the team at EVgo, an infrastructure company that was focused on technology, tech investors viewed them as too boring, and infrastructure companies viewed them as too high a risk.
+For the team at EVgo, an infrastructure company that was focused on technology, tech investors viewed them as too boring, and infrastructure companies viewed them as too high a risk in the long term.
 Sound familiar?

 On this episode of CFO Weekly, we sat down with Olga Shevorenkova, Chief Financial Officer at EVgo, a builder, owner, & operator of fast-charging infrastructure for electric vehicles.
-They’ve gone from a startup to the largest U.S. public fast-charging network for electric vehicles today.
-And Olga has a few pieces of advice for companies in a similar situation as she was just a few years ago.
+They’ve gone from a startup with a few potential customers to the largest U.S. public fast-charging network for electric vehicles today.
+And Olga has a few pieces of advice for small businesses in a similar situation as she was just a few years ago.

-So what do you do as a CFO looking to raise capital, and take your company from a startup to a successfully established company?
+So what do you do as a CFO looking to raise capital, and take your company from launching a startup to a successfully established company?
 What are the pitfalls, and what should you avoid?
-What should you be focusing on?
+What should you be focusing on to better allocate venture capital?

 Watch the Video: Smart Outsourcing For Startups

-While there are a lot of companies out there, particularly startups, that fit into a single vertical industry, there are a large number that don’t.
+While there are a lot of companies out there with the right business idea and/or target market, particularly startups, that fit into a single vertical industry, there are a large number that don’t.
 They may span the technology & consumer space, or they’ve got one foot in infrastructure, and one foot in tech.

 Either way, it can be difficult to navigate raising funds for these companies, but Olga’s advice was simple and to the point: “Try to take as many meetings as you can.
 You never know when someone’s going to fall in love with your company.
 You’re always looking for that perfect fit," Shevorenkova said.

-First, try to take as many meetings as you can.
-It can often feel like the next meeting will be a waste of time, but you never know who is going to fall in love with you.
+First, at the early stages, try to take as many meetings as you can.
+It can often feel like the next meeting will be a waste of time, but you never know who is going to fall in love with your startup business.
 You never know if the relationship will work out.
 It may not happen right now, but you could be laying the groundwork for the future.

 Second, always have robust data points at your fingertips.
 Go into meetings with as much confidence as you can muster, and if/when they don’t fully understand your business, you can be ready to respond immediately with real numbers.

 Third, know your audience.
 It always helps to adjust the pitch depending on what your investor has invested in previously.
-Do thorough research on who you’re meeting with, and try to anticipate their concerns before they raise them.
-Don’t wait for them to ask questions, proactively address their concerns in your pitch.
+Do thorough research on who you’re meeting with by using any search engine of your preference and their social media profiles, and try to anticipate their concerns before they raise them.
+Don’t wait for them to ask questions, proactively address their concerns step by step in your pitch.

 Finally, keep looking for your soulmate investor.
 Choose a partner that you can trust in the long run, and who’s going to be in your corner no matter what.
 It’s worth the time and the energy to invest in finding that perfect match.
 And once you’ve found that perfect match, you can start to look forward to moving from a startup to a successfully established business.